Womens self defense workshops

 Open to adults and teens 16+.

-This workshop will not make you an expert.
-But it will show you more about how self-defense works and give you meaningful skills you can practice immediately.
+This workshop will not make you an expert in two hours.
+It will give you a clearer understanding of how self-defense works and practical skills you can continue practicing.

 About the instructors